Learn how to assign accurate positions to WingtraOne flight images with PPK correction data.

 - /OUTPUT/imagename.jpg files: tagged images with GNSS coordinates and exact GPS time embedded as EXIF tags

-- /OUTPUT/projectname.csv file: a geotags text file that contains the relevant meta-information for all flight images:
+- /OUTPUT/projectname.csv file: a geotags text file that contains the relevant meta-information for all flight images as follows.

 - If Pix4D type .csv file output is selected: